-- Any port related activity, as well as any other commercial, industrial, oil and business activity, including, in particular, tourism, cultural and fishing activities, as well as port services planning and organization. - Any other activity assigned to Thessaloniki Port Authority under Law as a Public Law governed Legal Entity. - 1.2.
+- Any other activity assigned to Thessaloniki Port Authority under Law as a Public Law governed Legal Entity. - 1.2.
 The main activities of the Company are:

 The provision of services, ship berthing, loading and unloading, cargo handling and storage, other port services (water, electricity, telephone connection, waste removal etc), the servicing of passengers (coastal shipping and cruisers) and the exploitation of premises for cultural or other functions.